BilodeauJamieA/Xaleth/DM_Stuff/Arc_1/3 Into The Woods/1_Into_The_Woods.md

 ## Unwelcome

 Townsfolk eyeball Grondar.
-Some weary, some tense, some run
+Some weary, some tense, some run.

-Tavern Keeper tells him to go away
+Guards speak of not wanting any trouble.